tattali/FullCalendarBundle/doc/doctrine-crud.md

 # Doctrine Basic CRUD example with FullCalendarBundle

+This example allow you to add, edit & show events with `FullCalendarBundle`

 Create an entity with at least a `startDate` and an `endDate`.
 You also can add a `title`

 For this example we call it `Booking` entity